ibm-cloud-docs/containers/ts-storage-object-pvc-pod-fail-secret.md

 2. If your secret does not show `ibm/ibmc-s3fs` as the **Type**, [re-create your secret](/docs/containers?topic=containers-storage-cos-understand#create_cos_secret).

-3. Check your YAML configuration file for your PVC and pod to verify that you used the correct secret.
+3. Check your YAML configuration file for your PVC and pod to verify that you used the correct secret name.